RayHightower/RayHightower.com/_posts/2023-09-11-distress-opportunity.markdown

 ### Next Steps

-Every commercial/multifamily real estate deal hinges on deals and dollars.
-We need properties to run and investors with capital.
+The commercial/multifamily real estate business thrives on deals and dollars.
+We need properties to run, investors with capital, and lenders to round out the capital stack.

 If you're a syndicator, now's a great time to strengthen relationships with brokers, sellers, lenders... every person that you need on your team to get a deal done.